DBD-research-group/BirdSet/README.md

 dataset = dataset.cast_column("audio", Audio(sampling_rate=32_000))

 ```

+The `audio` column natively contains only file paths.
+While automatic decoding via HF can be enabled (as shown above), decoding the entire audio files can introduce computational redundancies.
+This is because we provide flexible event decoding with varying file lengths that are often much longer than the targeted 5 seconds.
+To optimize, consider using a custom decoding scheme (e.g., with soundfile/BirdSet) or preprocessing the dataset with `.map` to include only the relevant audio segments.

 ### BirdSet: Data Preparation :bird:

 This code snippet utilizes the datamodule for an example dataset $\texttt{HSN}$.